cased/supersonic/README.md

 - [License](#license)

-## Why Granite?
+## Why Supersonic?

 Modern AI and SaaS applications often need to propose changes to user repositories - whether it's AI-suggested improvements, automated documentation updates, or configuration changes.
 However, creating Pull Requests programmatically through the GitHub API can be complex and error-prone.

-Granite solves this:
+Supersonic solves this:

 - **Simple, High-Level API**: Create PRs with a single function call, using files or plain text content
 - **Safe Defaults**: All changes are created as PRs, allowing users to review before merging